htutwaiphyoe/mastering-react-native/the-practical-guide/README.md

 1. a collection of special React component that are compiled to native UI elements of iOS and Android.
 2. Native platform APIs exposed to JS

+ReactNative => Compiled view components to respective platform equivalents native components

+other logic code such as functions are run on JS thread of React Native in native app that is built